MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/project-management/project-create-advanced-contracts-for-billing-based-progress.md

 # required metadata

 title: Create advanced contracts for billing based on progress
-description: This topic is about creating a project and project contract, to create invoices based on percentage of work completed.
+description: This topic provides information about creating a project and project contract, so that you can create invoices for a customer based on a percentage completed work.
 author: RadhikaRS
 manager: AnnBe
-ms.date: 03/17/2020
+ms.date: 03/23/2020
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-applications